How to Create Users | Yext Hitchhikers Platform

 When a user is created, deleted, or their information is updated, the User History screen will surface this information.
 You can see user activity by navigating to Account Settings > User History.

-The table on the User History screen shows relevant information pertaining to user updates including:
+The table on the User History screen shows relevant information pertaining to user updates, along with a search bar and filter options at the top of the table.
+The columns include:

 - Timestamp: The date and time that the action was made to a user